Sport. Health. Nutrition. Gym. For style

 - dizziness, loss of balance or coordination;

-- sudden weakness or numbness of any part of the body: face, tongue, trunk, arms or legs, especially if it is on one side of the body;
+- sudden weakness or numbness of any part of the body: face, tongue, torso, arm or leg, especially if it is on one side of the body;

 - speech disorders.

-These sensations come on suddenly and disappear after a few minutes or hours.
-In 30 percent of patients with such short-term ischemic attacks, a stroke of varying severity develops within a year.
-Therefore, you should not wait for it to “pass by itself”, you must immediately call an ambulance.
+These sensations appear suddenly and disappear after a few minutes or hours.
+30 percent of patients with such short-term ischemic attacks develop a stroke of varying severity within a year.
+Therefore, you should not wait for it to “go away on its own”; you should immediately call an ambulance.

-At the first sign of a stroke before the arrival of the ambulance, you need to;
+At the first signs of a stroke, before the ambulance arrives, you need to;

 - calm the patient, lay him down and insist on rest;

-- measure blood pressure, if it is high and the patient knows about his hypertension, immediately take the drug that he usually takes with high blood pressure;
+- measure blood pressure, if it is high and the patient knows about his hypertension, immediately take the drug that he usually takes for high blood pressure;

 - improve air flow: remove the patient from a stuffy, especially smoky, room, open a window, unbutton the collar, that is, create conditions for a greater supply of oxygen.